SaschaWillems/ModernVkTriangle/README.md

 chk(vkCreatePipelineLayout(device, &pipelineLayoutCI, nullptr, &pipelineLayout));
 ```

 The [`pushConstantRange`](https://docs.vulkan.org/refpages/latest/refpages/source/VkPushConstantRange.html) defines a range of values that we can directly push to the shader without having to go through a buffer.
-We use these to pass a pointer to the uniform buffer(more on that later).
+We use these to pass a pointer to the uniform buffer (more on that later).
 The descriptor set layouts (`pSetLayouts`) define the interface to the shader resources.
 In our case that's only one layout for passing the texture image descriptors.
 The call to [`vkCreatePipelineLayout`](https://docs.vulkan.org/refpages/latest/refpages/source/VkPipelineLayoutCreateInfo.html) will create the pipeline layout we can then use for our pipeline.

 Another part of our interface between the pipeline and the shader is the layout of the vertex data.
 In the [mesh loading chapter](#loading-meshes) we defined a basic vertex structure that we now need to specify in Vulkan terms.
 Setting this up in Vulkan is very flexible, but in our case it's pretty simple.

 We use a single vertex buffer, so we require one [vertex binding point](https://docs.vulkan.org/refpages/latest/refpages/source/VkVertexInputBindingDescription.html).
 The `stride` matches the size of our vertex structure as our vertices are stored directly adjacent in memory.
-The `inputRate` is per-Vertex, meaning that the data pointer advances for ever vertex read:
+The `inputRate` is per-vertex, meaning that the data pointer advances for every vertex read:

 ```cpp
 VkVertexInputBindingDescription vertexBinding{